canonical/ubuntu-cloud-docs/docs/aws/aws-reference/support.rst

 .. meta::
    :description: Overview of support options on AWS, including Canonical support via Ubuntu Pro and Amazon front line support channels and bug reporting options.

+.. _support:

 Support options on AWS
 ============================

 Ubuntu Pro on AWS
 -----------------
 Ubuntu Pro provides numerous support options.
-Please see the :doc:`Pro <pro>` page for more details.
+Please see the :ref:`Pro <pro>` page for more details.